michalmonday/CSV-Parser-for-Arduino/README.md

 ## To do
 Check how much memory the code/sketch takes.
 Write more tests (add some handling when provided csv string has invalid format.
+Add "supplyChunk" method, because now the whole csv string has to be passed, passing the string by chunks will allow the program using CSV_Parser to occupy much less memory (because it won't have to store the whole string).